-Its main mission is to provide knowledge to assist in the
+Its main mission is to provide knowledge to assist in the development of better social, employment and work-related policies.

 It is also to contribute to the analytical and policy work of the European Commission, other EU institutions, Member States and social partners' organisations, and of the EU as a whole.